publiccodeyml/publiccode.yml/schema.md

 * Type: array of strings (paths)
 * Presence: optional
-* Formats: PNG, JPG, SVG
+* Formats: PNG, JPG
 * Example: "data/screenshots/configuration.png"

 This key contains one or multiple paths to files showing screenshots of the software.
 They are meant to give a quick idea on how the software looks like and how it works.

-Screenshots can be of any shape and size;
+Screenshots can be of any shape and size; the suggested formats are:

-the longer size (width or height) should be at least 500 pixels.
+ * Desktop: 1280x800 @1x
+ * Tablet: 1024x768 @2x
+ * Mobile: 375x667 @2x

 ### Key `description/videos`